Need help with your essay?

 Call Veritas Prep at +1-310-295-2098 or click to

-Following up on our announcement of Duke / Fuqua’s essay topics for 2012-2013, we wanted to share our thoughts on the changes that have been made to Fuqua’s essay set and how applicants might go about addressing this year’s questions.
+Following up on our announcement of Duke / Fuqua’s essay topics for 2013-2014, we wanted to share our thoughts on how applicants might go about addressing this year’s questions.

-As in previous admissions seasons, Fuqua’s essay topics continue to reflect a strong interest in getting to know applicants more personally and in learning about their specific reasons for applying to Fuqua.
-However, while the intent may have remained the same, the school’s means of extracting this information has evolved significantly: rather than three essays of two double-spaced pages each, this year’s applicants face three very short career goals statements, a 25-item list, and one two-page essay.
-Director of Admissions Megan Lynam addressed the new topics on her blog earlier this summer, explaining, “We strive for questions that will fill any gaps in the application, tie the applicant’s story together, and shed light on what truly makes the person who they are—beyond what is stated in the resume, test scores, and transcripts.”
+After making significant changes to their essay questions last year, Fuqua has opted to keep their essay questions the same for the 2013-2014 admissions cycle.
+The school’s essay topics reflect a strong interest in getting to know applicants more personally and in learning about their specific reasons for applying to Fuqua.
+Wrote Director of Admissions Megan Lynam, “We strive for questions that will fill any gaps in the application, tie the applicant’s story together, and shed light on what truly makes the person who they are – beyond what is stated in the resume, test scores, and transcripts.”

 Short Answer Questions: Answer all 3 questions.
 For each short answer question, respond in 250 characters only (the equivalent of about 50 words).

 These three questions are quite straightforward, calling for applicants to concisely state their short-term goals, long-term goals, and back-up career goals.
-Although asking about career alternatives is on the unusual side, Question 3 is still fairly basic; applicants simply need to think up another post-MBA position that would lead them towards their long-term goals.
+Although asking about career alternatives is slightly unusual, Question 3 is still fairly basic; applicants simply need to identify another post-MBA position that would lead them towards their long-term goals.
 With roughly 50 words per question, applicants will need to be succinct and to the point.
 In Lynam’s words, “Here, we’re just looking for the facts, with minimal embellishment.”

 Please present your response in list form, numbered 1 to 25.
 Some points may be only a few words, while others may be longer.
 Your complete list should not exceed 2 pages.

-An entirely new addition to the Fuqua application, this essay allows applicants to showcase interesting and meaningful facts about themselves that they otherwise might not get a chance to share with the adcom.
-Given the free-form nature of the task, we’re hesitant to provide too much guidance here; the best advice we can offer is to think about who you are and the people, events, and activities that have help shape you, and to then start crafting your list.
-We also advise candidates to avoid assuming that the more words you put into the document, the better your list will be (many great lists have an almost poetic nature to them).
-Showing the initial result to someone who knows you well could be a great way to determine the effectiveness of a working draft.
-One final thing to keep in mind as you write is that while it’s perfectly fine to mention other people in your list, make sure that each fact relates back to you in some way (given that the assignment is to help the admissions reader get to know you).
+One of the more nontraditional business school essays, this prompt allows applicants to showcase interesting and meaningful facts about themselves that they otherwise might not get a chance to share with the adcom.
+Given the free-form nature of the task, we’re hesitant to provide too much guidance here; the best advice we can offer is for applicants to think about who they are and the people, events, and activities that have helped shape them, and to then start crafting their list.
+We also advise candidates to avoid assuming that the more words one puts into the document, the better one’s list will be (many great lists have an almost poetic nature to them).
+Showing the initial result to a close friend or relative could be a great way to determine the effectiveness of a working draft.
+One final thing to keep in mind is that while it’s perfectly fine for applicants to mention other people in their lists, they should make sure that each fact relates back to themselves in some way and helps the admissions reader get to know them.

-We understand that this question can seem extremely challenging, so feel free to contact us for a free consultation, in which a Clear Admit Admissions Counselor can help you think through the elements of your profile and determine how to best respond to this prompt.
+We understand that the level of self-analysis required here can be extremely challenging, so applicants should feel free to contact us for a free consultation, in which a Clear Admit Admissions Counselor can help an applicant think through the elements of his or her profile and determine how to best portray his or her candidacy.

 Essay 2: When asked by your family, friends, and colleagues why you want to go to Duke, what do you tell them?
 Share the reasons that are most meaningful to you.